-facing toward the planet Earth
+facing toward Earth

 Without that shield above it the air about us would rush forth into the void instantly and leave this far side of the moon as dead and cold and barren as the earthward side!